Emergency Care From Your Orthodontists

 Many orthodontic issues can be temporarily managed on your own until you’re able to visit our office.
 For example, loose pieces can be put into a small plastic bag or envelope and brought to your next appointment, while braces or wires that are poking can have a piece of soft wax added to the problematic areas.
 Additionally, a wire that has shifted to one side can be pulled back in place with needle-nose pliers so that it’s in the tube on the back tooth.

 Of course, once your discomfort is alleviated, it’s vital that you call our office as soon as possible to schedule a repair appointment.
-Failing to address the damage over time may lead to your treatment plan be detrimentally impacted.
+Failing to address the damage over time may lead to your treatment plan being detrimentally impacted.

 For general soreness: It’s normal to feel overall soreness for the first three to five days after having braces placed.
 To help minimize pain, consume soft foods and rinse your mouth with a warm salt water rinse.
-You can also take Acetaminophen (Tylenol) or other medications you’d normally use for a headache.
+You can also take other medications you’d normally use for a headache.

 For headgear pain: Discomfort can happen when this dental appliance isn’t worn properly, so ensure that you’re following the instructions provided by our team for best results.
 If the facebow (metal piece) is bent, call us to schedule an appointment, and keep in mind that this appliance will hurt less with time and consistent use.